EdDataScienceEES/tutorial-ellencrombie/index.md

 > 3. Check your results against the provided solutions below.

 ---

-#### Code for Bar Chart and Box Plot: check after attempting yourself for the best practice !
+#### Check this code after attempting yourself for the best practice !
+#### Example code for Bar Chart and Box Plot:
+Remember, there are different ways to code this, so your code might look different but still produce a great (or even better!) plot.
+So don't worry about that.

 ```r
 # bar Chart